-Deadline to petition for Mississippi residency:
+Deadline to petition for Mississippi residency for tuition purposes:

 Petitions submitted after this date will be considered for the next term.